MikaelTornwall/analytica/documentation/instructions.md

 ## Login

-Write your username and password and click "Login" button:
+Write your username and password and click the "Login" button:

 ![login form](https://github.com/MikaelTornwall/ot-harjoitustyo/blob/master/documentation/images/logininstruction.png?raw=true)

-If you inputted valid credentials, you will be directed to the application dashboard.
+If you input valid credentials, you will be directed to the application dashboard.

 ## Menu

-After logging in you will be directed to the dashboard view, where is also visible the application menu.
-By clicking the menu items you can access different views.
+After logging in you will be directed to the dashboard view, where the application menu is also visible.
+By clicking the menu buttons, you can access different views.
 These are dashboard, events and new event:

 ![menu](https://github.com/MikaelTornwall/ot-harjoitustyo/blob/master/documentation/images/menuinstruction.png?raw=true)